1,862 solar installations registered with the Clean Energy Regulator · ranked top 5% in Tasmania · data current as at 2026-06-15

 Grid intensity data: Open Electricity (openelectricity.org.au) · 7-day average · updates monthly

 Burnie is one of Tasmania's strongest solar communities, ranking 5th in the state — ahead of 96% of all Tasmania postcodes tracked by the Clean Energy Regulator.
-New installations eased in the past 12 months (128 systems, 5% below the previous year), a natural slowdown after earlier periods of stronger uptake.
+129 new systems were added in the past 12 months, with growth of 7% on the previous year — typical of a maturing market where most interested households have already installed.